gmateesc/ScientificComputing/Gamess/mps_vs_nomps.md

 ```

-The only difference is the block of code executed
+The only difference is the block of code that executes srun

 ```
   perlmutter $ diff \